tanducmai/myportfolio/content/posts/database-why.md

    overwriting someone's changes!
 1. Accuracy - duplication is wasteful and can cause confusion (inconsistent data).
-1. Security - restriction to some fields is more difficult to manage (e.g., Tax File Numbers, IDs + usernames).
+1. Security - restriction to some fields is more difficult to manage (e.g., taxFileNumbers, IDs + usernames).